 There'a great summary of food sources of neurotransmitters including GABA, glutamate, and histamine here:

-From that same article is list of known gut bacteria that can make or influence neurotransmitters.
+From that same article is a list of known gut bacteria that can make or influence neurotransmitters.

 If we can boost GABA, moderate histamine, and glutamate, that's a big help.

-There's a great article here on how histamine cause heart palpitations which most people respond to with anxiety:
+There's a great article here on how histamine causes heart palpitations which most people exhibit with anxiety:

 Histamine is known to cause constriction of blood vessels and increase heart rate (get bad things out fast!).